 “…it was awful.
 I mean, I have been cleared, completely, and I should have been left alone….I can’t prove it, but I knew it was in relation to what I was doing, in relation to penalty points.”

-Reader should note Sgt McCabe has also sued over two separate radio reports in 2016.
+Reader should note Sgt McCabe has sued over one other radio report in 2016.

-One was a report by John Mooney, of The Sunday Times, on Northern Sound and the other was by Paul Reynolds, on RTE.
+This was a report by John Mooney, of The Sunday Times, on Northern Sound.

 Previously: Disclosures Tribunal on Broadsheet